 A company that is registered under the Life Insurance Act and is regulated by APRA.

-An annuity providing regular and dependable income for life in return for a portion of the investor’s savings.
+An annuity providing regular income for life in return for a portion of the investor’s savings.

 How easily an investment can be converted into cash.